saqib-saud/LandmarkRemark/README.md

 - Impossible to write unit tests.

 ## Model-View-ViewModel
-MVVM adds more encapsulation on top of MVC
+MVVM adds more encapsulation on top of MVC.
+Each View has a dedicated ViewModel that handles all the updates to View.
+View and View Model can be binded using reactive frameworks such as RxSwift.
+The View does not contain any logic, thus we avoid testing it.

 ### Pros
 - Mediocre complexity.